Not all lawyers are created equal. Finding the right lawyer is the difference between a favorable and bad divorce.

 Whether you and the lawyer will be compatible and whether you can share confidences with this lawyer without feeling the lawyer is being condescending or judgmental is an essential element.
 Good chemistry between lawyer and client is essential.
 Whether or not there will be good chemistry is a gut feeling you should come away with.
-You should, especially if you pay for the consultation, based on the facts you have given the lawyer, expect to receive projections from the lawyer, in broad terms, as to what may happen in regard to child custody, visitation, child support, division of property and maintenance.
+You should, especially if you pay for the consultation, based on the facts you have given the lawyer, expect to receive projections from the lawyer, in broad terms, as to what may happen regarding allocating of parenting time (and allocating major decisions affecting the children), child support, division of property and maintenance.
 Take notes.

 What will your lawyer charge for the divorce?